LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Related Work

 \section{Related Work}

-\textbf{TAMP and Learning for TAMP.} Task and Motion Planning (TAMP)~\cite{kaelbling2011hierarchical,kaelbling2013integrated,garrett2020pddlstream,toussaintlogic,toussaint2018differentiable,garrett2020integrated} is a powerful paradigm to solve long-horizon manipulation tasks.
+\textbf{TAMP and Learning for TAMP.} Task and Motion Planning (TAMP)~\cite{kaelbling2011hierarchical,garrett2021integrated} is a powerful paradigm to solve long-horizon manipulation tasks.
 The key idea is to break a challenging planning problem into a set of symbolic-continuous search problems that are individually easier to solve.
 However, TAMP methods require high-level skills and their kinematics or dynamics models \emph{a priori}.
 The assumptions preclude domains for which hand-engineering manipulation skills is difficult, such as contact-rich tasks.
-Recent works proposed to learn dynamics models for TAMP by characterizing skill preconditions and effects~\cite{kaelbling2017learning,wang2018active,pasula2007learning,xia2018learning,konidaris2018skills,silver2022inventing,liang2022search}.
-For example, Konidaris \emph{et al.}~\cite{konidaris2018skills} learns compact symbolic models of an environment through trial-and-error.
-Liang \emph{et al.}~\cite{liang2022search} uses graph neural networks to model skill effects.
+Recent works proposed to learn dynamics models for TAMP by characterizing skill preconditions and effects~\cite{silverlearning,konidaris2018skills,liang2022search}.
+For example, Konidaris {et al.}~\cite{konidaris2018skills} learns compact symbolic models of an environment through trial-and-error.
+Liang {et al.}~\cite{liang2022search} uses graph neural networks to model skill effects.
 However, these works still require hand-engineering complete skill sets that can solve the target task, which may not be feasible in real-world applications.
-Our work instead aims to progressively learn new skills to extend the capability of a TAMP-like system.
+Our idea of learning skills to augment TAMP systems is closely related to Silver {et al.}~\cite{silverlearning}, which proposed to learn neural-symbolic skills via imitation.
+But they require access to hard-coded demonstration policies that can readily solve the target tasks.
+Our work instead aims to progressively grow TAMP skill libraries via guided reinforcement learning to solve long-horizon contact-rich manipulation tasks.